sarvasvarora/sarvasvarora.github.io/_pages/cv.md

 ---
 ## Education

-#### McGill University (September 2020 - Present) <br> GPA: 4.0
+#### McGill University (September 2020 - Present) <br> GPA: 3.86

-I am currently pursuing my Bachelor's degree at McGill University as a Computer Science major, along with a minor in Statistics.
-My current coursework includes Applied Linear Algebra, Probability, Programming languages and Paradigms, Intro to Computer Architecture, and Data Structures and Algorithms.
+I am currently pursuing my Bachelor's degree at McGill University as a Computer Science major, along with a Statistics minor.
+My current coursework includes Distributed Systems, Parallel Computing, Applied Robotics, and Applied Regression.
-I have also participated in a few hackathons such as BOLT McGill Hackathon, and McHacks.
+Apart from that, I'm involved with the McGill Computer Science Undergraduate Society (CSUS) as the VP Internal, where I am responsible for organizing the Industry Mentorship Program, and designing CSUS stickers and merch.

 #### Banasthali Public School (April 2018 - March 2020) <br> GPA: 95.6%

-I graduated high school from Banasthali Public School as a school topper.
-Here, I was involved with the CS club, and participated in several olympiads/quizzes and achieved good results in a few.
+I graduated high school from Banasthali Public School as the class valedictorian.
+I was also involved with the school's CS club, and participated in several olympiads/quizzes (achieved good results in a few).
-My senior year research projects were related to analyzing the affect of various bleaching agents on diffenrent types of fabrics; and investigating changes in magnetic behaviour of permanent magnets in extreme tempretures.
+My senior year research projects involved analyzing the affect of various bleaching agents on different types of fabrics and investigating changes in magnetic behavior of permanent magnets subject to extreme temperatures.

 ## Relevant Work Experience

-#### The NYAS Junior Academy (December 2019 - December 2020)

-This is a competitive entry program by The New York Academy of Sciences for students of age 13-18 years.
-I got to work on a research project along with four other exceptional people.
-We proposed our solution on creating a smart home focussed on solving current healthcare challenges.
-The final deliverable is available [here](https://drive.google.com/file/d/1NNBmqpXMWB0oPy88CR95lGA8QtNET1Fw/view?usp=sharing).
-Being a member, I also had the opportunity to attend several informative talks and workshops conducted by NYAS.

-## Honors/Awards

-I've won a few awards too.
-Some of them are:

--   James McGill Prestige scholarship at McGill.
-This was offered to me for exemplary academic and extracurricular achievement in high school.
--   Full tuition merit scholarships at UT Dallas, Michigan State University, The University of Arizona, and Aalto University (Finland).
-[Didn't accept]
--   AP Scholar with Honor for scoring 3 or higher in four or more AP exams.
--   Junior Science Talent Search Examination (JSTSE) scholarship from the Government of Delhi.
-This is offered to the top 100 rankers (~20000 participants).
-I ranked 27<sup>th</sup>.

-## Skills

-#### Programming Languages

-I often program in Python and Java.
-I am also familiar with C/C++, JavaScript, shell scripting, git, ~~HTML/CSS~~ and have recently started getting my hands dirty with OCaml.

-#### ML stuff

-I have always enjoyed learning Math and have so far received formal education in Linear Algebra, Multivariable Calculus and Probability.
-Due to this, I've been able to self-learn stuff about machine learning through MOOCs.
-I mostly use the Tensorflow, Keras and SciKit Learn for ML projects I've indulged in so far.
-I'm currently exploring sequence models and the field of NLP.

-#### Office Suit

-I am proficient in writing markdowna and LaTeX, and using productivity apps like Notion.
+#### SDE Intern at AWS Simple Workflow

+This summer, I worked at [AWS SimpleWorkflow (SWF)](https://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-welcome.html), where I onboarded over a hundred SWF Ops scripts (used in handling customer requests, SEV2s, etc.) onto an internal AWS tool, making my team’s operations more efficient and concise as compared to the previous stop-gap solution.
+I also provisioned the necessary resources (pipeline, Apollo environments, Clusters, etc.) to deploy my project to production, and increased the ops test coverage by around 30%.
+Further, I wrote runbooks/documentation for new tools, automation script to update existing runbooks with the new command syntax, and an extensive tester script to automate ops tools testing.
+I also worked with AWS CloudFormation on a non-swimlane task, which I took up as an additional challenge and opportunity to learn more about the SWF infrastructure.

+#### Teaching Assistant (Introduction to Software Systems)

+I've been working as the TA for COMP 206 (Introduction to Software Systems) for three semesters.
+My responsibilities include facilitating office hours, grading assignments and exams, and monitoring discussion boards.

+#### VP Internal at the Computer Science Undergraduate Society (CSUS)

+As the VP Internal for [CSUS](http://mcgill-csus.ca/) this year, I spearhead the industry mentorship program, bringing together a team of 15 industry professionals to closely mentor a pool of over 50 McGill CS students over the course of a semester on building technical skills essential to thrive in the tech industry.
+I am also responsible for designing CSUS stickers and merch, and organizing the annual sales.

+#### Development Coordinator at HackMcGill

+I'm also working on the dev team of [HackMcGill](https://www.mchacks.ca/), the organization behind McHacks, one of the largest hackathons in Canada.
+I maintain the hackathon website, create applicant screening tools for the backend API leading to smoother internal operations.

+#### Research Intern at [DMaS Lab](https://dmas.lab.mcgill.ca/), McGill University

+Research on the application of deep learning NLP methods in the domain of authorship analysis.
+I updated the old ICWSM12 Twitter dataset to a new custom dataset with millions of Tweets, scraped using [twint](https://github.com/twintproject/twint) and [scweet](https://github.com/Altimis/Scweet) libraries, and the Twitter API.

+#### [SPARK](https://spark.iitr.ac.in/) Reseach Internship at IIT Roorkee

+I guided the previous research of bit-flip attack on image classification models to the under-explored domain of NLP models like LSTM, BERT and RoBERTa by developing custom model layers and reformulating the existing code for the adversarial attack.
+Refined the attack dynamics, further speeding up the adversarial attack by as much as 15-20% in some cases.

-## Supplements
+## Etc.

 Please browse this website for more information on me.
 My socials are linked on the sidebar.
-You can also grab my resumé <a href="/docs/Sarvasv_Arora_Resume.pdf" target="resume" onclick="show()">here</a>.
+You can also grab my resume <a href="/docs/Sarvasv_Arora_Resume.pdf" target="resume" onclick="show()">here</a>.

 <iframe name="resume" frameborder="0" style="width:100%;height:44rem;display:none;"></iframe>
 <script type="text/javascript">